freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 - *RGB Multi* - An RGB lamp that can change its color during gameplay.
 Lamps of this type receive three connections, one from each red, green and blue.
 Each color channel receives values as a fading lamp.
 - *RGB* - An RGB lamp that receives its data from a single connection.
 This is the only mode where the lamp doesn't receive an integer, but an entire color value.

+### Element

+Under the **Element** column, you choose which lamp among the game items on the playfield should be controlled.

-### R G B
+### Channel

-If the type of the previous column has been set to *RGB Multi*, here is where you link each wire to a color.
-Note that the *red* channel is always the one shown under the *ID* column, so changing the red link will also change the ID (and vice versa).
+If the type of the previous column has been set to *RGB Multi*, here is where you define which **color channel** this output corresponds to.

+### Max.
+Intensity

+For fading lights, VPE expects values between `0` and `255`.
+However, GI light have usually less variations, typically eight.
+This column is only enabled for GI lights, and the value is the highest value for a given GI strand that the gamelogic engine will emit.

 ## Flashers